mikro-orm/mikro-orm/docs/docs/configuration.md

 > Be careful when overriding the `baseDir` with dynamic values like `__dirname`, as you can end up with valid paths from `ts-node`, but invalid paths from `node`.
 Ideally you should keep the default of `process.cwd()` there to always have the same base path regardless of how you run the app.

 By default, `ReflectMetadataProvider` is used that leverages the `reflect-metadata`.
 You can also use `TsMorphMetadataProvider` by installing `@mikro-orm/reflection`.
 This provider will analyse your entity source files (or `.d.ts` type definition files).
-If you aim to use plain JavaScript instead of TypeScript, use `EntitySchema` or the `JavaScriptMetadataProvider`.
+If you aim to use plain JavaScript instead of TypeScript, use `EntitySchema`.

 > You can also implement your own metadata provider and use it instead.
 To do so, extend the `MetadataProvider` class.